How Traverse Award Winners are Determined

 - CONCEPT: What is the underlying concept and what are the goals and objectives it is intended to achieve?
 (Submitters will need to explain the concept and goals of the project.)

 - CREATIVITY: How contextually and visually creative and innovative was the project?
 What distinguishes the entry and makes it unique?
-(Submitters will need to describe the project in creative terms in regards to project design, development, implementation and as applicable, include elements of originality, innovation, graphic creativity.)
+(Submitters will need to describe the project in creative terms regarding project design, development, implementation and as applicable, include elements of originality, innovation, graphic creativity.)

 - RESULTS/IMPACT: Was the project successful?
 What was the impact of the project, particularly in relation to the goal(s)?
 (Submitters will need to describe as specifically as possible what the project achieved and include quantified results to the extent possible.
 If the project does not have quantifiable results, be sure to include what impact was derived.)

-- Judges submit their scores for each entry to the management team.
-The judges' scores are averaged for each entry and the averages for all entries are ranked from highest to lowest.
+- By the pre-determined deadline, judges submit their scores to the management team.
+The judges' scores are then averaged for each entry and the averages for all entries are ranked from highest to lowest.

-- From the total list of ranked scores, Gold Awards are received by the top 10% highest scores, Silver Award recipients are the next highest 20% and Bronze are the next 30%.
-That means that 60% of entries receive an award and that 40% do not.
+- From the total list of ranked scores, Gold Awards are received by the top 10% highest scores, Silver Award are the next highest 20% and Bronze are the next 20%.
+That means that 50% of entries receive an award and that 50% do not.

 - To continue with the essay analogy, this is the same as grading on a curve where after the teacher gives each essay a numerical score.
 The scores are ranked and wherever each essay is within the ranking determines its letter grade.

-- A conference call is held with the judges during which they discuss and determine selections for the top tier awards such as Best in Show.
+- A conference call is held with the judges during which they discuss and determine selections for Most Innovative and Best in Show.

 |